-When Etz Hayyim Synagogue was reopened in 1999 as a place of prayer it was in need of a Torah Scroll. – Containing the five Books of Moses written by hand on parchment a Torah Scroll includes the basic laws and tenets of Judaism and is central to the synagogue service.
-In February 2000, Etz Hayyim received Memorial Scroll No. 1227 from the Memorial Scrolls Trust (MST) of Westminster Synagogue London on permanent loan.
-The Memorial Scroll is being regularly used for festival services and Bar and Bat Mitzvahs.
+When Etz Hayyim Synagogue was reopened in 1999 as a place of prayer, it was in need of a Torah Scroll, the five Books of Moses written by hand on parchment that includes the basic laws and tenets of Judaism and is central to the synagogue service.
+In February 2000, Etz Hayyim received Memorial Scroll No. 1227 from the Memorial Scrolls Trust (MST) of Westminster Synagogue in London on permanent loan.
+The Memorial Scroll is regularly used for festival services and Bar and Bat Mitzvahs at Etz Hayyim.

 The Memorial Scrolls Trust

-The Memorial Scrolls Trust was established in 1980 to care for and restore 1,564 Torah Scrolls which had arrived from Prague in 1964.
-Since then, some 1,400 Torah scrolls have been allocated to over 1,000 communities and organisations around the world.
+The Memorial Scrolls Trust was established in 1980 to care for and restore 1,564 Torah Scrolls that had arrived from Prague in 1964.
+From this time onwards, some 1,400 Torah scrolls have been allocated to over 1,000 communities and organisations around the world.

 The Story of the Czech Torah Scrolls

-“As I am the sole Jew here I was in a bit of a quandary – to lead it into the synagogue alone – or to wait until such time as one could do traditional honours with perhaps some visiting Jews attending.
-In the end I decided that I would simply pray that all of the 263 victims of our community would be with me in some spirit.
-Lacking the tradition that we have of showering a new Sepher with sweets and flowers as it is taken up to the Ehal I wrapped it in a tallet, put around a quite exquisite Torah binder set with a silver clasp with the Shema on it and hung over one of the etzim a silver yad (both gifts that were recently sent) and placed it in the Ehal – along with a chocolate bar!
+“As I am the sole Jew here, I was in a bit of a quandary – to lead it into the synagogue alone – or to wait until such time as one could do traditional honours with perhaps some visiting Jews attending.
+In the end, I decided that I would simply pray that all of the 263 victims of our community would be with me in some spirit.
+Lacking the tradition that we have of showering a new Sepher with sweets and flowers as it is taken up to the Ehal, I wrapped it in a tallet, put around a quite exquisite Torah binder set with a silver clasp with the Shema on it and hung over one of the etzim a silver yad (both gifts that were recently sent) and placed it in the Ehal, along with a chocolate bar!
 I had recently pruned one of the olive trees and so I put the branches in a vase in front of the Ehal.
 It was a very powerful and moving experience for me and I am deeply grateful that the Sepher was given a new home here in Hania.
-I pray that for many years it will be the companion of our other Sepher.”
+I pray that for many years, it will be the companion of our other Sephrei.”

 Since then, the Memorial Scroll No. 1227 has been used for festival services and for Bar and Bat Mitzvahs.
 In July 2016, Vadim Wulfsohn read from the Memorial Scroll during his Bar Mitzvah service.
-His father, Jason Wulfsohn, had grown up associated with Westminster Synagogue so that Vadim’s reading from the Memorial Scroll “added yet another dimension of significance to an already sacred and magical time” for the Wulfsohn family.
+His father, Jason Wulfsohn, had an association with Westminster Synagogue when he was growing up so that Vadim’s reading from the Memorial Scroll “added yet another dimension of significance to an already sacred and magical time” for the Wulfsohn family.